McMahonLab/TaxAss/FreshTrain-files/README.md

 ------------------------|----------------------------------------------------------------
 FreshTrain18Aug2016     | old version formatted for Greengenes (don't use)
 FreshTrain25Jan2018Greengenes13_5.zip | current version formatted for Greengenes
-FreshTrain25Mar2018SILVAv128.zip | current version formatted for SILVA v128
+FreshTrain30Apr2018SILVAv128.zip | current version formatted for SILVA v128
-FreshTrain25Mar2018SILVAv132.zip | current version formatted for SILVA v132
+FreshTrain30Apr2018SILVAv132.zip | current version formatted for SILVA v132

+The different formats match the FreshTrain's coarse-level nomenclature to the nomenclature in the comprehensive database of choice.
+The FreshTrain defines lineage-clade-tribe (~family-genus-species) level phylogenies, so the phylum, class, and order names are changed in the different versions to be consistent with the chosen comprehensive database.

 <br>
 The citation for the FreshTrain database is: